 20.2 CAMPUS TRANSPORTATION

 For maps and schedules of campus transportation, see the University website at http://safety-security.uchicago.edu/transportation/.

 A limited amount of street parking is available around the Law School, but these spaces are usually filled by 7:30 or 8:00 a.m.

 The campus lots (including the Law School lot) are controlled by the University Parking Office.
-If you desire parking, you need to go to the Parking Facilities Office (5525 South Ellis).
-If there are spaces available you will be assigned on a first come, first served basis.
-You have the option of putting yourself on a waitlist at the Parking Facilities Office, but this is no guarantee of a spot.
+Students desiring parking should go to the Parking Facilities Office (5525 South Ellis).
+Any available spaces will be assigned on a first come, first served basis.
+Students have the option of putting themselves on a waitlist at the Parking Facilities Office, but this is no guarantee of a spot.
 Law students may participate in a lottery for spaces in the Law Lot coordinated by the Office of the Dean of Students each October, but in most years, all available spots go to 3Ls with preference given to those driving carpools.

 Please note that anyone may park in the Law School lots after 3:30 p.m. on weekdays and any time on Saturdays and Sundays.

-If you have questions or difficulties with parking, please contact the Parking Office directly (see http://safety-security.uchicago.edu/services/campus_parking/).
+Students with questions or difficulties with parking should contact the Parking Office directly (see http://safety-security.uchicago.edu/services/campus_parking/).

 20.4 PUBLIC TRANSPORTATION